surajthite/ECEN-5813-Principles-of-Embedded-Software/README.md

  10.Project1.pdf ( Project Objectives Assigned  in pdf Format).
  11.Project1-PES2019.pdf ( Codes in pdf format with their console output).

-# INSTALLATION AND EXECTUION NOTES
+# INSTALLATION AND EXECUTION NOTES

 1. This code is build and tested on enviornment mentioned below